irkasper/ABNHub/README.md

 # Tests

-Sadly I only didn't have time to write all tests.
-But perhaps that's expected (?).
-Regardless, `RepoRepositoryImplTest`, `End2EndTest` and `RepoListFragmentTest` should give you a sense of what my unit tests look like.
+I wrote some of the most important tests for this project: `RepoRepositoryImplTest`, `End2EndTest` and `RepoListFragmentTest` should give you a sense of what my unit tests look like.

 # No git history